elixir-lang/elixir/lib/elixir/pages/Deprecations.md

 ## Policy

-Elixir deprecations happens in 3 steps:
+Elixir deprecations happen in 3 steps:

   1. The feature is soft-deprecated.
 It means both CHANGELOG and documentation must list the feature as deprecated but no warning is effectively emitted by running the code.
 There is no requirement to soft-deprecate a feature.